orangejuice/blog/data/activity/movie-话说长江-1983/record.en.md

 date: 2022-04-29 07:14:31+08:00
 douban:
   rating: 8.7
-  subtitle: 1983 / Mainland China / Documentary / David Yu / Chen Duo, Hong Yun
+  subtitle: 1983 / Mainland China / Documentary / David Yu / Chen Duo Hongyun
 ---

-Via tg Douban Picks, over the years, I have been very curious about how Mr. Masashi Sada negotiated with CCTV back then.
-How did a national television station, with thick skin, not spend a penny to let a young man from a foreign land borrow 3.5 billion yen to complete the documentary “Yangtze” .
-The key is that after the person finished shooting, this national television station used the individual's materials and edited a 25-episode “Tales of the Yangtze” series.
-This was broadcasted, but did not even mention the creator's name.
-I do not know whether they paid the copyright fees or not.
-Masashi Sada, a talented singer-songwriter, had to hold a small concert every two days to repay his debt, and after singing for 30 years, he finally paid off his debts.
+Via tg Douban Picks I have always been curious about how Mr. Masayoshi Sato managed to liaise with CCTV back then.
+How exactly did a national TV station brazenly decide not to spend a penny, yet asked a young foreigner to borrow 3.5 billion yen to complete the documentary 'The Yangtze'?
+And after it was done, this national TV station used his material to produce 25 episodes of 'Tales of the Yangtze', airing them, but not even mentioning Mr. Sato's name in the credits?
+Did they even pay him any royalties?
+Mr. Masayoshi Sato, a talented singer-songwriter, had to perform small concerts every other day to pay off his debts, which he finally cleared after 30 years.